 - evidence of English proficiency is not required for graduates of an accredited United States undergraduate or graduate institution or other institutions approved by the Associate Provost for Research and Graduate Education.

 NOTE: Graduate admission is independent of the immigration process.
 For further information regarding immigration please contact the International Student Office.

 Occasionally WKU academic programs will provide application fee waiver codes to applicants.
 These codes will serve as payment for the application fee at the conclusion of the online application process and can only be used once.
 Applicants should select "Use a Fee Waiver Code" when asked for payment and type the code into the space provided.
 Fee Waiver Codes are case sensitive.

 The Graduate School provides application fee waiver codes to the United States military personnel: Active Duty, Veterans, Spouses, and Dependents.
 Please contact The Graduate School to request a fee waiver code.

 Change of Program

 Students who wish to change programs must complete a new graduate application (including any additional admission requirements).
 The advisor assigned at the time of admission to the new program will evaluate any prior coursework for applicability to the new program.

 Students who wish to enroll in two or more programs concurrently must apply for admission to each program individually.
 Doctoral students may not pursue more than one degree program at a time.

 A graduate application is active for one year.
 Students who do not enroll for three consecutive terms at any time after the initial admission term will be required to reapply.

 Students who wish to enroll at WKU as a visiting student must be enrolled in a degree program at another institution.
-They must complete the admission process at WKU but are not required to submit transcripts.
-In lieu of transcripts, students must submit a letter from the graduate dean of the degree-granting institution verifying good standing status to the Graduate School at WKU prior to enrollment.
+They must complete the admission process at WKU.
+Applicants must submit an official final copy of their undergraduate transcript or a letter from the university registrar of the degree-granting institution verifying good standing status to the Graduate School at WKU prior to enrollment.